vload/3DCGM-planets-starship/report_vlad.md

 We also have the option of creating binary star systems using null bodies as orbital anchors.
 The binary flag(`toml:planets.binary_system`) is used for shadow and lighting calulations (explained below).
 Otherwise, only the first star in the bodies list is considered for lighting calculations, but many stars can be rendered.
 The null body type is used for orbital anchoring, it is not rendered, but can be used as a parent for other bodies.
 This is useful for creating binary star systems where the stars orbit a null body.

+Additionally, we have buttons to add earths and default bodies to the solar system at runtime(`imgui: Add Earth`, `imgui: Add Default Body`).
+These bodies are added as children of the currently selected body, and they get selected automatically, so their orbital parameters can be edited right away.

+Another configurable attribute is a time multiplier(`imgui: time warp`) which speeds up or slows down the planets simulation time.
+This is useful for observing the orbits of bodies in the solar system.

 ### Lighting and Shading

 **Eclipses**